-- Portraits were the most popular category of painting in Britain and the mainstay of most artists earnings.
+- The British love portraits.
+Portraits were the most popular category of painting in Britain and the mainstay of most artists earnings.
 There are therefore thousands of examples of portraits painted throughout the nineteenth century.
-I have chosen a small number of portraits that tell a story and link together some of the key artists of the nineteenth century while illustrating some of the most important aspects of portrait painting. - In the second exhibition at the Royal Academy in 1769 of the 265 objects a third were portraits, sixty years later, in 1830, of 1,278 objects half were portraits of which 300 were miniatures or small watercolours or and 87 sculptures.
-In the next 40 years photography became a thriving business, and in 1870 only 247, a fifth, of the 1,229 exhibits were portraits but only 32 were miniatures.
-Portrait sculptures, which photography could not emulate, increased to 117. - The unique thing about portrait paintings is that a recognisable likeness is a prerequisite and so the many fashions in modern art have had little impact on portrait painting. - The British have always been fascinated by the face of the individual. - Portraits had various functions: - Love token or family remembrance - Beauty, the representation of a particular woman because of her beauty (ideal beauties were painted but were not portraits) - Record for prosperity of famous or infamous people - Moral representation of the 'great and the good' to emulate.
+I have chosen a small number of portraits that tell a story and link together some of the key artists of the nineteenth century while illustrating some of the most important aspects of portrait painting. - But what is a portrait?
+It seems obvious but I will explore many types of portrait and many reasons why portraits were painted to show it is not as simple as it appears at first. - Portraits had various functions: - Love token or family remembrance - Beauty, the representation of a particular woman because of her beauty (ideal beauties were painted but were not portraits) - Record for prosperity of famous or infamous people - Moral representation of the 'great and the good' to emulate.
 Renaissance portraits represented the 'great and the good' and this desire to preserve the unique physical appearance of 'great men' continued into the 19th century with Watts 'House of Fame'. - Honour a person, such as royalty needed great portrait painters to convey the awe and majesty of their position. - Propaganda, to exaggerate the good qualities of a particular person (regal, heroic, brave, athletic, honourable) - Satire, to emphasize the bad attributes of a particular person - Identification of a person, later in the century police took photographs of criminals